A 26-week system for engineers who want to go beyond answering technical questions, and develop the leadership skills to lead projects they work on.

 I help engineers lead projects.

 I've been a professional project leader for the last decade.
 I'm a electrical engineer, licensed in the Province of British Columbia Canada, and currently I lead a $500M Water Infrastructure Project.About a year ago, an engineer asked me after a meeting: "How do you always know what to say?"My answer actually surprised me: I don't care enough about making a mistake to worry about what I'm going to say.
 I've sat in 5,000+ meetings and learned through experience that as long as you're kind, approachable, and friendly, it makes even tough conversations easier.
 I've built a set of phrases and approaches I've battle tested.
 And I don't mind looking like a fool.That last part is the key.
 I've led scopes I knew nothing about.
 Sediment control permits.
 Mechanical systems.
 Civil engineering.
 Contract negotiations.
 I'm an electrical engineer by training.
 I had no business coordinating half the things I've coordinated.But I learned that asking "Can you explain this to me like I'm 5 years old?" opens more doors than pretending to know, or even actually knowing, the answer.That's 15 years of reps.
-From the silent engineer in meetings to leading $500M projects with 300 people.This course is the blueprint I wish I had 15 years ago.
+From the silent engineer in meetings to leading $500M projects with 300 people.This course is the blueprint to Leadership Skills I wish I had 15 years ago.

 I appreciate a curious mind!
 So I've gathered the questions I've been asked most below.
 If these don't cover your questions, email me at [email protected] instead.